-As an ardent volunteer and a member of the Board of Directors for Homeward Bound: Golden Retriever Rescue & Sanctuary, Judy Kent has an undeniable love for dogs.
+As an ardent volunteer and President of the Board of Directors for Homeward Bound: Golden Retriever Rescue & Sanctuary, Judy Kent has an undeniable love for dogs.
 She often finds wisdom and life lessons in her beloved pets and rescue dogs.

 While these prepared presentations address some very important topics, we appreciate that different audiences may have different questions and concerns.
 Our Care Managers are happy to create a unique presentation catered to your specific need.
 Call us for more information.